Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Here’s what you’ll do on your heritage walk of Old Delhi:

-• visit several very off the beaten path sites, including traditional havelis
+• Visit off the beaten path gems, including traditional havelis

 Old Delhi is a historic treasure, and you’re about to see why it’s on the UNESCO tentative list as a world heritage city.
 It’s actually the 7th historic city of Delhi, called Shahjahanabad, after emperor Shah Jahan.

-1. Starting/Meeting Point at Jama Masjid Metro Station
+1. Starting Point at Jama Masjid Metro Station

 2. Jama Masjid: Delhi’s Largest Mosque